anhoej/pbcharts/README.md

 ## Tests for special cause variation

-pbc employs three tests for special cause variation:
+pbc applies three tests to detect special cause variation:

-- **Data points outside the control limits**.
+- **Data points outside the control limits**<br> Any point falling outside the control limits indicates potential special cause variation.

-- **Unusually long runs**: A run is one or more consecutive data points on the same side of the centre line.
-Data points that fall directly on the centre line neither break nor contribute to the run.
-The upper 95% prediction limit for longest run in a random process is approximately
+- **Unusually long runs**<br> A run consists of one or more consecutive data points on the same side of the centre line.
+Data points that fall exactly on the centre line neither contribute to nor interrupt a run.
-  $log_2(n)+3$ (rounded to the nearest integer), where $n$ is the number of useful data points (data points not on the centre line).
+  For a random process, the upper 95% prediction limit for the longest run is approximately `log₂(n) + 3`, rounded to the nearest whole number, where n is the number of useful data points (i.e. those not on the centre line).

-- **Unusually few crossings**: A crossing is when two consecutive data points are on opposite sides of the centre line.
+- **Unusually few crossings**\<br\< A crossing occurs when two consecutive data points fall on opposite sides of the centre line.
 In a random process, the number of crossings follows a binomial distribution.
-The lower 5% prediction limit for number of crossings is found using the cumulative probability distribution,
+The lower 5% prediction limit can be found using the cumulative distribution function:
   `qbinom(p = 0.05, size = n - 1, prob = 0.5)`.

+Data points outside the control limits are highlighted, and the centre line is dashed and coloured if either of the two runs tests is positive.

+In run charts, the centre line represents the median; in control charts, it represents the (weighted) mean.

 Critical values for runs and crossing: